 Sometimes you need to stand back and take a breather.
-Other times you need to wield.
+Other times you need to wield yourself.

-I have been obsessed with the word ‘wielding’ since I started on my scary yet rockin’ path of being healthy, as well of doing a whole lot of self-development.
+I have been obsessed with the word ‘wielding’ and the phrase ‘Wield yourself’ since I started on my scary yet rockin’ path of being healthy, as well as doing a whole lot of self-development.
 I love the words ‘rising, ‘uprising’ as well as ‘creating’, ‘building’, and my favorite word for what I am in the process of: ‘wielding’.

 Wielding instead of creating- what’s the difference?